Crypto Guide: What is Cryptocurrency?

 Easy Access to Trading/Speculating With Cryptocurrencies

 This enables cryptocurrency traders to engage in both long (buy) and short (sell) crypto positions on the superb trading platforms offered by these brokers.
-To make crypto trading even more exciting, many forex brokers offer leverage (gearing) on cryptocurrency trades.
+To make crypto trading even more exciting, many forex brokers offer leverage on cryptocurrency trades that can enhance your profits (and losses – always employ proper risk management!).

 Check out our handy guide, How to Choose the Right Cryptocurrency Broker.